microsoft/qsharp/katas/content/distinguishing_states/four_orthogonal_two_qubit/solution.md

 and similarly for the rest of the states.

 Notice that the top left $2\times2$ block of this matrix is the same as the top right and the bottom left, and same as the bottom right block multiplied by $-1$.
-This means that we can represent this transformation as a tensor product of two $H$ gates (for background on this, check Multi-Qubit Gates):
+This means that we can represent this transformation as a tensor product of two $H$ gates (for background on this, check the Multi-Qubit Gates kata):

 $$ H \otimes H =
 \frac{1}{\sqrt{2}} \begin{bmatrix} 1 & 1 \\ 1 & -1 \end{bmatrix} \otimes \frac{1}{\sqrt{2}} \begin{bmatrix} 1 & 1 \\ 1 & -1 \end{bmatrix} =